cbillowes/curious-programmer-titanium/articles/2021/2021-08-31-gatsby-google-analytics.md/index.md

 ## Testing

-While I was debugging I tested each scenario.
+While I was debugging I tested scenario after scenario to see which one was the bad sheep.
 I'd type id `window.gtag` in the console expecting to see a function instead of `undefined`.

 Once it was working I inspected the Network tab and noticed that requests were being made to `https://www.google-analytics.com/g/collect` :tada: